Horacio23/go-class/Readme.txt

-This repository is for all of the class examples from the pluralsight course 'Go Fundamentals' with Nigel
+This repository is for all of the class examples from the pluralsight course 'Go Fundamentals' with Nigel and "Go: Getting started"